Place content here. This is a site-wide alert banner.

 - The addition or modification of any payment processing device or method (e.g. retiring a card swipe machine, a new computer is being used to access an administrative page or adding an e-commerce website).

 All University employees that process Payment Cards are required to complete PCI-DSS training provided by the University before they are allowed access to cardholder data, POI or POS systems.
-The University and the payment processors will provide updated training material with regularity.
+The University and the payment processors will provide updated training material with regularity, and employees are to complete annual training on TMS.

 Credit card data is not to be provided to any outside party except as required by the card processor.